selivan/selivan.github.io/_posts/2017-04-08-ansible-check-on-commit-vault-files-are-encrypted.md

 exit $?
 ```

-By default git hooks are located in `.git/hooks` directory outside version control.
+By default git hooks are located in `.git/hooks` directory that is not under version control.
 Of course we want to store hooks in repository to share them between all users.
 Let's save them to `git_hooks` directory in the repository root.
 Starting from version 2.9, git has config parameter `core.hooksPath`, that allows to set relative path for hooks:

 ```bash
 git config core.hooksPath ./git_hooks